INTRODUCTION

 10 second duration = 1 round

-Central to the action, the GM is responsible for describing the action, making all rolls for the enemies and indeed playing the roles of the enemies.
+The Games Master Central to the action, the GM is responsible for describing the action, making all rolls for the enemies and indeed playing the roles of the enemies.
 The GM should first make sure that he has read through the basic rules presented here.
-Above all, the game should be fun for all concerned:
+Above all, the game should be fun for all concerned: GM and players alike.
+This is rule number 1!
+Then, get some friends together, with each player create a Character sheet, grab some dice and have some fun!

-In these dark and dangerous lands everyone has some skill at using a weapon whether it is a farm hand who uses a dagger to cut bale twine or a noble knight trained in the use of large two handed swords.
+In these dark and dangerous lands everyone has some skill at using a weapon whether it is a farm hand who uses a dagger to cut bale twine, or a noble knight trained in the use of large two handed swords.
 As such (just like "Live" all characters gain the use of One Handed Short weapons.
 Weapons however are not indestructible and there are skills out there that can if used properly even shatter the strongest of blades.
-To reflect this each weapon class has it's own "shatter" points.
+To reflect this each weapon class has its own "shatter" points.
 A successful parry against a "CLEAVE" attack will result in the weapon taking damage.
 Once these points are used up the weapon breaks and is useless.
-Again this damage can be fixed with the right skills.
+Again, this damage can be fixed with the right skills.

 One Handed Weapon

-Knife (throwing or otherwise) Has 0 shatter points.
+Knife (throwing or otherwise) has 0 shatter points.

 Dagger = 20" max Has 1 shatter point.